Lara Fabian discography

-The discography of Belgian and Canadian singer Lara Fabian consists of fourteen studio albums, four live albums, one compilation album, eight box sets, eight video albums, fifty two singles and a range of other album appearances.
+The discography of Belgian and Canadian singer Lara Fabian consists of sixteen studio albums, five live albums, three compilation album, eight box sets, eight video albums, fifty two singles and a range of other album appearances.
 Being multilingual, Fabian sings in French, Italian, English, Spanish, Portuguese, Russian, Hebrew, Greek and German.

 Lara Fabian claims 20 million records sold.
 However, according to various media, her actual record sales are estimated at 12 million worldwide.
 She is the best-selling Belgian-born female artist of all time.
 She is a lyric soprano with a vocal range that spans three octaves from C3 to C♯6 in live performances.